Pedro-Viictor/Pedro-Kefas/README.md

 - 👨‍💻 Hi!
 How are you?
 I am fine!
 I'm web development student focused on the front-end.
 - My hard skills are HTML5, CSS3, Sass/Scss, JavaScript and React JS.
 - I intend to learn Golang as a back-end language in the future.
 - I live in Brazil and speak Portuguese.
-My English and Russian language is beginner.
+My English and Russian languages is beginner.
 - 🎮 I like fps games like Valorant and Counter-Strike.